zdetor54/the-fetus/README.md

 3. redeploy the app or
 4. pip install -r requirements.txt for the dependencies

+IDEAS:
-Have a panel with the pregrancies that are about to BURST
+- Have a panel with the pregrancies that are about to BURST

-PROMPT:  <instructions>Extract the following types of PII: surnames and phone numbers.
-Ignore anything related to ODS, Δώδος, Αλιακιόζογλου.</instructions>
+- Have a visual indication of the age of the patient, how many pregnancies she has, etc